vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 The second feature use custom ExternalCatalog implementation combined with the parallel-query-processor based on the managed pool of HMS (Hive Meta Store) query connections.
-This code was written to solve the problem with Spark ExternalCatalog inability to process queries concurrently.
+This code was written to solve the problem with Spark ExternalCatalog inability to process queries concurrently, in the context of a single session.
 - Custom external catalog: `org.apache.spark.sql.hive.vasnake.HiveExternalCatalog`.
 - HMS query processor: `org.apache.spark.sql.hive.vasnake.MetastoreQueryProcessorWithConnPool`.